Key Breed Facts

 When it comes to their coat, the Schnoodle can either inherit a more Schnauzer type coat which is shorter with close lying hair, or they can inherit a Poodle's curly, tight coat depending on which of the parent breeds they have thrown to.
 However, some dogs can inherit a bit of both and have wavier rather than straight or curly coats.
 The most commonly seen colours are as follows:

 However, much as a Schnoodle can differ in looks, so their temperament can differ too, but as a rule of thumb they are loving, affectionate and extremely loyal dogs to have around.
-It's really important for these dogs to be well socialised from a young age so they grow up to be confident, outgoing mature dogs.
-Their socialisation has to include introducing them to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated.
+It's very important for these dogs to be well socialised from a young age so they grow up to be confident, outgoing mature dogs.
+Their socialisation must include introducing them to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated.

 Schnoodles are never happier than when they are given something to do which is why they are so amenable to learning new things and why they excel at many canine sports which includes activities like flyball, agility and obedience because they thrive on the attention they are given during their training and the one-to-one contact they have with their owners when they are competing.